bohendo/my-clippings/highlights/a-philosophy-of-software-design.md

  - loc 2822 - Ideally, when you have finished with each change, the system will have the structure it would have had if you had designed it from the start with that change in mind.
 To achieve this goal, you must resist the temptation to make a quick fix.
 Instead, think about whether the current system design is still the best one, in light of the desired change.
 If not, refactor the system so that you end up with the best possible design.
 With this approach, the system design improves with every modification.

  - loc 2829 - Whenever you modify any code, try to find a way to improve the system design at least a little bit in the process.
 If you’re not making the design better, you are probably making it worse.

  - loc 2844 - The best way to ensure that comments get updated is to position them close to the code they describe, so developers will see them when they change the code.
-The farther a comment is from its associated

- - loc 2844 - The best way to ensure that comments get updated is to position them close to the code they describe, so developers will see them when they change the code.
 The farther a comment is from its associated code, the less likely it is that it will be updated properly.